 I recommend: Pompeian Robust Extra Virgin Olive Oil

-Olive oil has a wonderful flavor, delicious aroma, and numerous health advantages.
+Olive oil has a wonderful flavor and delicious aroma and is healthy.

-It also has it has a lower smoke point, however.
-If you opt to use olive oil as the seasoning for your cast iron pan, it is necessary to use it at lower temperatures over longer intervals of duration.
+However, it has a lower smoke point, so if you use olive oil as the seasoning for your cast iron pan, it is necessary to use it at lower temperatures over longer intervals.

-If you’re not very cautious during the initial seasoning of your pan, the olive oil won’t bond to the cast iron.
-Moreover, when you cook it at a temperature higher than the smoke point of olive oil of 375F it will start to disintegrate and break off, which isn’t ideal.
+During the initial seasoning of your pan, the olive oil won’t bond to the cast iron if you're not careful.
+Moreover, when you cook at a temperature higher than the smoke point of olive oil of 375F, the oil will start to disintegrate and break off, which isn’t ideal.

 6. Seasoning Cast Iron Using Tallow or Lard